 Whenever the word protein comes up, the first thing that comes to mind is meat.
 We just can’t stop thinking about the beefy briskets and their tasty goodness.
 Meat is indeed an excellent source of protein.
 However, fruits can also contain some proteins, if you are trying to diversify your protein sources.

 Fruits have a lower protein content per gram than animal-based foods.
 However, they also come loaded with other nutrients like vitamins, minerals and fiber that can do you a world of good.
 So what fruits are best eaten with protein?
 Keep reading to find out which fruits and vegetable with protein are best suited for your daily protein needs.

 Fruits With Protein

-Avocados are particularly quite interesting since they have very low carbohydrate content and high levels of unsaturated fats.
-These fats help to keep your joints flexible and also regulate your blood pressure.
-It also contains a staggering protein content of 2 grams per 100 grams served (2).
+Avocados are particularly quite interesting since they have very low carbohydrate content and high levels of healthy unsaturated fats.
+This, therefore, makes it one of the healthiest fruits with higher protein and low carbs.
+The monounsaturated fats also help to keep your joints flexible and also regulate your blood pressure.
+It also contains 2 grams of protein per 100 grams served (2).